ztoany/versa-one/versa-springboot-starters/odata-query-olingo-jpa-boot-starter/README.md

 # set persistence unit name
 # default value: default
+# no need to modify the default value
 odata.jpa.persistenceUnitName

 # set the first letter of the attribute name to lowercase